Published by Jack Cochran, VUV Analytics on July 17, 2017

 Our static headspace – GC-VUV method used a 30m x 0.25mm x 1.40µm Rxi-624Sil MS column with a constant flow of helium at 4 mL/min and a 30°C/min GC oven temperature ramp for combined analysis of Class 1 and Class 2 residual solvents.
 The fast carrier gas flow rate and oven temperature program allow quick elution of the compounds of interest (Figure 1) and the GC run time (8 min) matches very well with the headspace incubation time (10 min).
 Sure, we had coelutions, but we can deconvolve (i.e., “separate”) them (Figure 2) based on the uniqueness of their absorbance spectra (Figures 3 and 4).

-If you want more details on this work than I can give in a short blog post, be sure and tune in to Lindsey’s LCGC webinar on July 18, 10 to 11 AM, CDT.
-Register at our pharma page by clicking this link: Analysis of Residual Solvents in Pharmaceutical Excipients and Products with Static Headspace – Gas Chromatography – Vacuum Ultraviolet Absorbance Spectroscopy
+If you want more details on this work than I can give in a short blog post, be sure to tune into the rebroadcast of Lindsey’s LCGC webinar.
+Visit our pharma page to view the webinar and follow-up presentation with GERSTEL, INC. https://vuvanalytics.com/industry/pharma/